 What if you were searching for all green food, regardless of type?
-Windows Azure would have to scan through the entire table.
-If it’s a large table, Windows Azure throws in another wrench: It can return only 1,000 rows at a time (or process for 5 seconds).
-Windows Azure will return those results along with a continuation key, then go back for more.
+Azure would have to scan through the entire table.
+If it’s a large table, Azure throws in another wrench: It can return only 1,000 rows at a time (or process for 5 seconds).
+Azure will return those results along with a continuation key, then go back for more.
 This can be a tedious synchronous process.

 Instead you could execute a number of queries, perhaps iterating through a known list of categories, then building each query:

 .Where(c => c.PartitionKey == _category && c.Color == "Green");

 Then you can send off all the queries to run in parallel.